open-telemetry/opentelemetry.io/content/en/blog/2024/otel-get-started-survey/index.md

 - No matter their level of OTel experience, folks would like to see the
   following:
-  1. Comprehensive documentation (67.3% of respondents)
+  1. Comprehensive documentation (67.3% of respondents).
-  2. Reference implementations for instrumentation (65.3% of respondents)
+  2. Reference implementations for instrumentation (65.3% of respondents).
-  3. Detailed tutorials (63.4% of respondents)
+  3. Detailed tutorials (63.4% of respondents).
-- Respondents are mostly working with containerization technologies, with 79.8% of respondents using Kubernetes and 63.5% of respondents using Docker
+- Respondents are mostly working with containerization technologies, with 79.8% of respondents using Kubernetes and 63.5% of respondents using Docker.
 - Over 83% of respondents stated that the Traces Specification, Instrumentation APIs and SDKs, and Metrics Specification are the most important aspects of their OTel journey.